Jennifer-ycc/LeetCode-JS-Problems-912-743/README.md

 6/ Space Complexity:
 This implementation works in-place, one advantage of QuickSort is its low space usage.
-  - Achieving minimal space usage.
+  - Achieving minimal space usage, it more space-efficient for large datasets.

 # Network Delay Time
   (Finding how long it will take for a signal to travel from a source node to all other nodes in a network.)